fernandoPalluzzi/SEMgraph/README.md

 ### 3.1.
 Gene Set Analysis (GSA).

 In absence of a conceptual model (e.e., one built from an expert's indication), the input graph can be inferred from data, literature or both of them.
 In the following example, we will take advantage of our FTD dataset and known FTD-associated pathways from the KEGG database.
 To this end, GSA can be used to assess the actual perturbation of known pathways, given data, and extract those genes (i.e., seeds) underlying perturbed routes.
+Seeds can also be defined using knowledge, such as importing a list of known disease-associated genes, or from other data sources (e.g. mutational, transcriptional, or epigenetic data).

 ```r
 # Known FTD-related pathway selection from KEGG